The Nephele ecosystem: stars, globular clusters, and stellar streams associated with the progenitor galaxy of $\omega$ Centauri: Discussion

 A further limitation of our analysis arises from the fact that APOGEE is not an all-sky survey, and we are therefore constrained by its restricted spatial coverage (see Fig.~\ref{Nephele_longlat}).
-Nonetheless, this survey remains fundamental to our study, as it enables a consistent comparison between the chemical abundances of field stars and those of globular cluster stars observed and processed through the same reduction pipeline.
+Nonetheless, this survey remains fundamental to our study, as it enables a consistent comparison between the chemical abundances of field stars and those of GC stars observed and processed through the same reduction pipeline.
 However, APOGEE primarily targets specific regions of the Galaxy, particularly the innermost parts, where the identification of stellar streams is particularly challenging.
 In these regions, the short dynamical timescales cause unbound stars to quickly disperse, rapidly erasing their phase-space coherence.

 At the same time, regions such as that occupied by Fimbulthul fall outside the APOGEE footprint, limiting our ability to perform additional validation checks of our method.

-It is also important to note that, since our selection is limited to red giant stars in the APOGEE catalogue, and stars escaping from globular clusters are preferentially low-mass main sequence stars \citep[see, e.g.][]{baumgardt2003, kupper10}, our methodology could potentially identify many more escaped members if applied to more complete stellar sampling.
+It is also important to note that, since our selection is limited to red giant stars in the APOGEE catalogue, and stars escaping from GCs are preferentially low-mass main sequence stars \citep[see, e.g.][]{baumgardt2003, kupper10}, our methodology could potentially identify many more escaped members if applied to more complete stellar sampling.
 In general, searching for stars in stellar streams will become feasible with the forthcoming wide-field spectroscopic surveys conducted with MOONS \citep[][]{cirasuolo2020, gonzalez2020}, WEAVE \citep[][]{jin2024}, and 4MOST \citep[][]{dejong2012}.